How to Choose the Perfect Lamp Kit for Any Room

 Positioning

-A wall sconce is naturally close to a wall, but you may want to consider how close it is to your bed.
+A wall sconce with cords is naturally close to a wall, but you may want to consider how close it is to your bed.
 Do you want it centered over the bedside table?
 Sitting directly over your side of the bed?
 What looks right to you?

 Shade